-Kimono-Inspired Crochet Cardi Free Pattern: Light and Breezy for Summer
+Kimono-Inspired Crochet Cardi Free Pattern

 The Amimono Kimono was one of my very first published crochet patterns.
 Inspired by a kimono, it’s a great open crochet cardi free pattern.
 Although you can layer it for lots of different styles, it’s a light and breezy piece that’s perfect as a summer layer.
 If you’re looking for something unique to make that’s not too hard but is still interesting, then check this one out.